Keyboard shortcuts

 Warning

 Always keep in mind that arbitrarily indexing memory is fundamentally unsafe, as in this example where we are jumping to meaningless locations on the call stack.
-In real use cases, multi-pointers should generally only be used to access addresses within known allocated buffers of memory.
+In real use cases, multi-pointers should generally only be used to access addresses within known allocated blocks of memory.

 Arrays